k8-scalar/k8-scalar/README.md

 vim ${myDatabase}User.java # Cfr CassandraWriteUser.java

 # After building the project, copy the resulting Jar file to the experiment-controller image
+# Note source code of scalar is not yet included in this project.
+You have to build from the existing scalar-1-0-0.jar and use the resulting # jar file.
 mv ${k8_scalar_dir}/development/scalar/target/scalar-1-0-0.jar ${k8_scalar_dir}/development/example-experiment/lib/scalar-1-0-0.jar

 # Configure the experiment-controller's workload